Android-for-Python/Camera4Kivy/README.md

 ## Known Behavior

-### Behavior: Preview has no aspect_ratio = 'fit'
+### Behavior: Preview has no aspect_ratio = 'fill'

 There is no way to specify inverted letterboxing.
-Where the Preview exactly fits the space available, resulting in one axis of the captured image being partially shown to the user.
+Where the Preview exactly fills the space available, resulting in one axis of the captured or analyzed image being partially hidden in the Preview.

-### Behavior: iOS implementation is not tested.

-It probably will have issues, don't expect it to work.

-### Behavior: Emulated GPU frame rate is lower than other platforms.

-Devices with an emulated GPU are probably unusably slow.

 ### Behavior: Raspberry PI Bullseye not available